Background pattern

 • sympathomimetics (stimulants, such as ephedrine and pseudoephedrine, used in cough and cold preparations)

-Use of Viaflo Hartmann (Ringer lactate) with food and drinks
+Using Viaflo Hartmann (Lactated Ringer's) with food and drinks

-Ask your doctor what you can eat or drink.
+Ask your doctor about what you can eat or drink.

-If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or nurse before using this medicine.
+If you are pregnant or breastfeeding, or think you may be pregnant or are planning to have a baby, ask your doctor or nurse for advice before using this medicine.

-Viaflo Hartmann (Ringer lactate) can be used safely during pregnancy and breastfeeding.
+Viaflo Hartmann (Lactated Ringer's) can be used safely during pregnancy and breastfeeding.

 Your doctor will monitor your blood electrolyte levels and fluid volume.